kardwen/riverrun/README.md

 install -Dm0755 /usr/share/doc/river/examples/init -t ~/.config/river
 ```

+You can also find my init script under `./river/init`, note that it uses a german keyboard layout and remaps Caps Lock to Esc.
 You can exit river with Super+Shift+E or switch to a different tty with Strg+Alt+F1

 List input devices like touchpad etc: